ritesh1507/SwiftLink/README.md

 - Real-time message broadcasting to all connected clients.
 - Multithreading to handle multiple clients simultaneously.

-## Requirements

-- Windows operating system.
-- Visual Studio or any other C++ compiler that supports WinSock.
-- WinSock2 library.

 ## Code Overview

 ### Server Code